eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks/README.md

 to provide the this pointer as additional argument to the callback.

-The main function is now pretty short, we instantiate our object of type `CounterClass` and call `waitForControlC` which uses the `shutdownSemaphore` like in the previous example to wait for the control c event from the user.
+The main function is now pretty short, we instantiate our object of type `CounterClass` and call `waitForShutdown` which uses the `shutdownSemaphore` like in the previous example to wait for the control c event from the user.
 ```cpp
 auto signalIntGuard = iox::posix::registerSignalHandler(iox::posix::Signal::INT, sigHandler);